i2p/i2p.firefox/README.md

 -----------------------------

-Building a signed update file for automatically updating a Windows I2P router requires you to also have Go installed in your Cygwin or WSL environment.
+Building a signed update file for automatically updating a Windows I2P router requires you to either be using linux, or have Go installed in your Cygwin or WSL environment.
-With WSL, you can do this using the command:

-        wsl sudo apt-get install golang-go

-With that dependency satisfied, you can then run:
+On Linux(Where I sign the su3 files), this works:

-        wsl make su3
+        make su3

-to build the signing tool if necessary and then package the installer in a signed update file.
+to run the signing tool if necessary and then package the installer in a signed update file.

-It's also probably possible to do this with the Java I2P distribution and a `.bat` script.

 Docker Support
 --------------